ConnorDeaneUZ/play-vision/README.md

 - **Automation**: Replace manual video review with a fully automated pipeline.
 - **Scalability**: Process thousands of hours of match footage efficiently.
 - **Accuracy**: Achieve high precision in goal detection using robust feature extraction and sequence modeling techniques.
-- **Real-World Applicability**: Adaptable for broadcasters, analysts, or sports organizations to streamline game analysis.
+- **Real-World Applicability**: Adaptable for broadcasters, analysts, or sports organisations to streamline game analysis.

 ---